 Academic Responsibilities and Essential Functions:

-Deliver seated and/or online lessons to undergraduate and/or graduate students.
+Deliver seated, remote and online lessons to EOC students.

-Engage in the classroom, reply to emails/voicemails within 24 hours, and hold on campus/online office hours.
+Engage in the classroom, reply to emails and voicemails, and hold on-campus or online office hours.

 Maintain knowledge in one's own discipline-related area by participating in professional development.

-Master’s degree or equivalent in education or related field
+Academic: Master's degree or an equivalent combination of education and experience in related field

-Possess a Master's/PhD in education, counseling, or library science-related field, and one year experience with online and hybrid teaching and related methodologies.
+One year of experience with online and hybrid teaching and related methodologies

-Be knowledgeable in multiple content areas and theoretical frameworks within stated discipline, as well as issues related to diversity and multiculturalism.
+Knowledgeable in multiple content areas and theoretical frameworks within stated discipline, as well as issues related to diversity and multiculturalism

-Be recognized as exemplary instructor who has had evidence of reflective practice and experience working with diverse students.
+Recognized as an exemplary instructor with evidence of reflective practice and experience working with a diverse student population.